spriadka/testsuite/README.md

 (otherwise it is assumed the subsystem is already configured and should not be added before tests and removed after them) E.g. `-Dfederation.already.enabled=true`

+### Optional propagate.to.model.timeout

+Sometimes the model resource change is not yet propagated fast enough even if in GUI the change seems to be already persisted.
+This parameter means how long to wait for GUI change to be propagated to model in milis.
+Default value is 500.

 ## Modules

 ### common